MahdiTheProgrammer/CUDA-C-/README.md

-# I am builing a Deep learning framework from scratch with CUDA/C++
+# A Deep learning framework from scratch with CUDA/C++

 ## Features
 All of the following features support batch input which alongside with gpu acceleration, provides a descent speed.